 What are you waiting for?
-Let’s explore some of these best beaches that Australia has to offer.
+Let’s explore some of the best beaches in Australia!

-Best beaches to visit in Australia
+Best beaches in Australia

 Lucky Beach in Esperance